As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 As they bend, they break up into the colors of the rainbow or spectral colors.
 And we can observe the result of this process as play-of-color or iridescence.

 The color depends on the sizes of the spheres.
 Spheres that are approximately 0.1 microns (one ten-millionth of a meter) in diameter produce violet.
 Spheres about 0.2 microns in size produce red.
-Sizes in between produce the remaining rainbow colors.
+Sizes in between producing the remaining rainbow colors.

 Australia is the biggest supplier of opals in the world (from 80 to 95 percent), and opal is the national gemstone of the continent.